Skip to main content

 Display Value

 Display Value renders the display value of the referenced entity as defined by ServiceNow.
-This might appear similar to Literal but has a noticeable impact on performance.
+This might appear similar to Literal but differs in two aspects:

 {